Alexander Gibson (conductor): Honours

-His many awards include two Grand Prix International de l’Academie Charles Cros Awards, the Sibelius Medal in 1978, and honorary doctorates from Aberdeen, Glasgow, Newcastle, Stirling, York and the Open universities.
-He was made a Commander of the Order of the British Empire (CBE) in 1967, was created a Knight Bachelor in 1977 and became president of the Royal Scottish Academy of Music and Drama, where in his memory, the Alexander Gibson School of Opera was opened in 1998.
+Gibson's many awards include two Grand Prix International de l'Academie Charles Cros Awards, the Sibelius Medal in 1978, and honorary doctorates from the universities of Aberdeen, Glasgow, Newcastle, Stirling, York and the Open.
+He was appointed a Commander of the Order of the British Empire (CBE) in 1967, was created a Knight Bachelor in 1977 and became president of the Royal Scottish Academy of Music and Drama, where in his memory, the Alexander Gibson School of Opera was opened in 1998.
 It is the first purpose-built opera school in Great Britain.

 Gibson had a particular affinity for Scandinavian music, particularly Jean Sibelius, whose work he recorded several times, and Carl Nielsen.
 He was awarded Finland's Sibelius Medal in recognition of his distinguished service to the composer's music.
 He was strongly committed to contemporary music and in 1961 he founded a new music festival in Glasgow originally called Musica Viva, later Musica Nova Festival, Glasgow.
 Among the many important premieres he conducted there was the first British performance of Gruppen by Karlheinz Stockhausen, in 1961.
 He was also a constant advocate of new music by Scottish composers.
-In the opera house he was regarded as a particularly fine interpreter of Mozart and Wagner, conducting the complete Ring des Nibelungen with Scottish Opera in 1971.
+In the opera house, he was regarded as a particularly fine interpreter of Mozart and Wagner, conducting the complete Ring des Nibelungen with Scottish Opera in 1971.
 He was equally at home in the Italian repertoire.
-In 1969 he conducted a memorable Scottish Opera production of Les Troyens by Berlioz – the first ever complete performance of both parts of the opera in one evening.
+In 1969, he conducted a memorable Scottish Opera production of Les Troyens by Berlioz – the first ever complete performance of both parts of the opera in one evening.

 Gibson was the recipient of the 1970 St Mungo Prize, awarded to the individual who has done most in the previous three years to improve and promote the city of Glasgow.